-Once uploaded to your Personal Space, you can share that uploaded data 'snapshot' with anyone, anywhere in the world.
+Your uploaded design data 'snapshots' can be shared from your Personal Space with anyone, anywhere in the world.
 Selecting a data snapshot tile will present various controls and commands.
 Click the control and choose the Share command, or click the button (at the top-right of the page), to access the Sharing window.

 Once uploaded, you can share the data snapshot with others.

 Enter the full email addresses of the specific people you wish to share the data with (clicking Enter after each entry) and include a note if desired (stating what you are sharing with them, for example).
 Click the Advanced settings control to access controls for determining whether the person you share the upload with can share with others or not, and whether they are allowed to download the entity or any data derived from it.